tpximpact/mhclg-oruk/content/adopt/02_business_case.md

 It also offers a range of additional benefits:

 - Support from a growing community: You’ll join a network of users who share tips and tools to help implement the standard
-- Endorsed by the government: ORUK is [backed by the Central Digital and Data Office](https://www.gov.uk/government/publications/open-standards-for-government/record-and-share-information-about-public-services-in-local-authorities), ensuring it’s a future-proof investment
+- [Endorsed by the government](https://www.gov.uk/government/publications/open-standards-for-government/record-and-share-information-about-public-services-in-local-authorities): ORUK is backed by the Central Digital and Data Office ensuring it’s a future-proof investment
 - Easier data management: ORUK helps separate the back-end data from the front-end user experience, making it easier to update and display information across different platforms

 ## 5. What’s the impact?

 > “Lots of people in the council have been crying out for a system like this, and there it is, virtually fully formed and ready to use on a plate.
-It will revolutionise how social care functions as a mediator between people in need and the community support on their doorstep.” –
+It will revolutionise how social care functions as a mediator between people in need and the community support on their doorstep.”

 <cite>Adult Social Care worker in council using tool developed with ORUK standard</cite>